 If left untreated, dry eye disease can cause permanent scarring to the surface of the eye.
 This can significantly affect quality of life and productivity.

 - Fluctuation in vision

 - Feeling of sand or grit in eye

 Symptoms alone are poor predictors of the presence and severity of dry eye disease.
 Symptoms can vary signifanctly from person to person, and may even be affected by personality type.
 Some people with only minimal or mild dry eyes may feel that there eyes are very bothersome, while others may have significant dry eye problems and not consider their symptoms significant enough to see an eye doctor (or they may not experience symptoms at all).

 The best treatment plan for dry eyes is to target the root cause.
 Dr. Calotti and his team offer a variety of specialized diagnostics to helm him do this so that a patient specific treatment plan can be created.
 During your appointment your technician will take a sample of tears from each eye to measure osmolarity, advanced imaging of your meibomian glands, and they will administer a test that detects MMP-9 (an inflammatory marker) and perform an assessment of tear stability.

-Due to dry eye syndrome being chronic and a typically progressive condition.
-Depending on its cause and severity, it may not be completely curable.
-But in most cases, it can be managed successfully, usually resulting in noticeably greater eye comfort with fewer symptoms and sometimes sharper vision as well.
+Due to dry eye syndrome being chronic and a typically progressive condition, but in most cases, it can be managed successfully, usually resulting in noticeably greater eye comfort with fewer symptoms and sometimes sharper vision as well.
 A variety of patient specific treatment approaches can be used.
 Dr. Calotti may recommend topical treatment with instructions for associated at home care, more comprehensive treatment options done in office or a combination of both.

 - Treats the root cause of the problem